graphql-markdown/graphql-markdown/docs/get-started.md

 npm start
 ```

 The `cd` command changes the directory you're working with.
-In order to work with your newly created Docusaurus site, you'll need to navigate the terminal there.
+To work with your newly created Docusaurus site, you'll need to navigate the terminal there.

 :::tip